inchworksinc/assessment-azure-webhosting/README.md

 - **Region:** EastUS2

 ## Part III
-Once the Web App is up and running please publish the content, and verify the deployment was successfull.
+Once the Web App is up and running please publish the content, and verify the deployment was successful.

 A simple “Hello World” example has been provided on this repository to you to complete the excercise.
 You can clone or download this repository and the example can be found inside the **application** folder.

 ## Part IV
 The business expects the corporate website to be available 24/7 or with a minimal or close to zero downtime.
 This requirement translates to a high SLA for this application.
 Based on the requirement the IT leadership wants zero downtime during deployments.

-How can you make deployments of the app to Azure App service have zero downtime?
+How can you make deployments of the app to have zero downtime?

 Please proceed to make the necessary changes.